Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation.md

-Tokens are strings of ASCII characters limited to: lowercase and uppercase a to z letters, one to nine number characters, underline character, dash character, and finally period character.
+Tokens are strings of ASCII characters limited to: lowercase and uppercase a to and z letters, zero to and nine numeral digits, underline character, dash character, and finally period character.

 ```
   a-z  A-Z  0-9  _  -  .